 Small Business Leader of the Year

-Each year the JAX Chamber salutes the entrepreneurial spirit of Jacksonville’s small businesses with the Small Business Leader of the Year (SBLY) Award.
-PWC is proud to have outstanding women in business representing our Council.
+Each year the JAX Chamber salutes the entrepreneurial spirit of Jacksonville’s small businesses with the Small Business Leader of the Year (SBLY) Award. the Health Council is proud to have outstanding leaders in business representing our Council.

 To learn more about the program, ask any of our SBLY’s or visit the JAX Chamber website.